-Note, wmask is now defined.
-It allows, in case of ice shelves, to deal with the top boundary (ice shelf/ocean interface) exactly in the same way as for the bottom boundary.
+Note that, without ice shelves cavities, masks at t- and w-points are identical with the numerical indexing used (§ 4.1.3).
+Nevertheless, wmask are required with oceean cavities to deal with the top boundary (ice shelf/ocean interface) exactly in the same way as for the bottom boundary.

 The specification of closed lateral boundaries requires that at least the first and last rows and columns of the mbathy array are set to zero.
-In the particular case of an east-west cyclical boundary condition, mbathy has its last column equal to the second one and its first column equal to the last but one (and so too the mask arrays) (see § 8.2).
+In the particular case of an east-west cyclical boundary condition, mbathy has its last column equal to the second one and its first column equal to the last but one (and so too the mask arrays) (see \S 8.2).

-4.4 Domain: Initial State (istate.F90 and dtatsd.F90 modules)
+4.5 Domain: Initial State (istate.F90 and dtatsd.F90 modules)